-6.3.5 BEHAVIOR ON DETERMINISTIC CONTEXTS
+6.3.5 Behavior on deterministic contexts

 Above we considered our algorithms on MCSs consisting of possibly non-deterministic contexts, i.e., they can have more than one acceptable belief set per knowledge base.
-It is intriguing to see how the algorithms behave if all contexts always have exactly one accepted belief set per knowledge base; this might be because the underlying logic is genuinely "deterministic" and the accepted belief set clear (e.g., closure in classical logic) or among multiple candidates a particular belief set is chosen (in implementations typically the first or a "best" solution computed, e.g. in SAT solving or in ASP).
+It is intriguing to see how the algorithms behave if all contexts always have exactly one accepted belief set per knowledge base; this might be because the the underlying logic is genuinely "deterministic" and the accepted belief set clear (e.g., closure in classical logic) or among multiple candidates a particular belief set is chosen (in implementations typically the first or a "best" solution computed, e.g. in SAT solving or in ASP).
 We observed that:

-• for non-cyclic topologies, there is no performance difference between DMCS and DMCSOPT, because the smaller interface used in DMCSOPT does not reduce the number of intermediate PEs transferred between contexts, as there is only one partial equilibrium computed at every context.
+• for non-cyclic topologies, there is no difference in performance between DMCS and DMCSOPT, because the smaller interface used in DMCSOPT does not reduce the number of intermediate PEs transferred between contexts, as there is only one partial equilibrium computed at every context.